 1. Keep cool

 Carry a large cotton bandana which is handy for everything from wiping your face, or blowing your nose, to making an emergency bandage or sling.
 I like to soak my bandana in water to wear around my neck to keep my skin cool on a hot day.
-You can also soak your hat in water on especially hot days.
+You can also soak your hat in water during the blistering heat.
 These simple actions can really make a difference to stay more comfortable on a long hot hike.

 Wear light-colored clothing in a cotton blend fabric that breathes.
 Once you become overheated, it takes quite a bit of time and rest to recover, so prevention from heat stroke or hyperthermia in the backcountry is especially important.